Emily will assist you with the work required to administer the estate of your loved one with you.

 How long will it take?

-On average, estates that fall within this range are dealt with within 6-12 months.
-Typically, obtaining the grant of probate takes 3-4 weeks.
-Collecting assets then follows, which can take between 4-5 weeks.
-Once this has been done, we can distribute the assets, which normally takes 4-6 weeks
+On average, estates that fall within this range are dealt with within 12 months but a more complex estate can take loner.
+Typically, obtaining the grant of probate for a simple estate takes up to 12 weeks, for larger or more complex estates it can take longer.
+Collecting assets then follows, which can take between 4-5 weeks, for larger or more complex estates it can take linger.
+Once this has been done, we can prepare our Executors Account and distribute the assets, which normally takes 4-6 weeks but for larger or more complex estates it can take longer.
+Bear in mind that sometimes an estate cannot be finalised until any property in the estate has been sold.